Starting pistol: Use in races

 The sound of the gun going off serves as the signal for the athletes to begin an event.
 An issue with the use of starting pistols is that, since the report of the pistol is carried to the competitors at the speed of sound, which takes about 3 milliseconds to travel one metre, positions nearest the starter hear the report a few milliseconds before further positions.
 (Note: For example, the winning margin in the men's 100 meters final at the 2024 Summer Olympics was smaller than the time it would have taken sound to travel from silver medalist Kishane Thompson's lane to gold medalist Noah Lyles'.)
 This issue is exaggerated in races where the runners begin in a stagger, putting a significant distance between the nearest and furthest runners.
-To avoid this problem, the pistol is in all major competitions wired with a microphone that transmits the sound virtually instantaneously to loudspeakers directly behind each competitor.
+To avoid this problem, in all major competitions the pistol is wired with a microphone that transmits the sound virtually instantaneously to loudspeakers directly behind each competitor.

 With security after the September 11 attacks on the US becoming prevalent and causing issues with starting pistols, a trend developed to use electronic starting systems that do not use pistols but use a "dummy" prop pistol or a signaling device similar to those used on game shows which cannot function as a firearm and that is wired to the timing system.
 When the starter presses the button, a signal emits to play a simulated gunshot that is broadcast to loudspeakers behind each lane, show a flash from the gun, and starts the timing clock.
 Many venues have switched to the new format.
 Beyond the security concerns, it was observed that the additional time for the sound to reach the athletes further from the pistol did have a measurable impact on starting times.
 This delay existed even when using a combination of a real gun and electronic system.
 Some competitors would still wait for the actual sound of the gun to reach them, rather than starting when the speaker behind them played the start sound.
 Since the new all-electronic starting pistols have no such problems, they became the official way of starting games at the 2012 Summer Olympics.
 A further advantage of electronic starting pistols is it can be used in both swimming and athletics.
 Swimming uses a horn start, while athletics uses a gun start.
 Some electronic starting devices can be used for both by a switch on the starting system that changes the activation sound from gunshot to horn.